Shelli Yoder: 2012 U.S. House campaign

-Results

 Monroe County Council

 After her 2012 Congressional campaign, Yoder was selected to fill the remainder of Vic Kelson's term on the Monroe County Council by a special caucus of the Monroe County Democratic Party.

 In 2017, Yoder helped organize the first-ever South Central Opioid Summit in Bloomington, which brought together healthcare professionals, social service workers, policy experts and police officers in order to examine ways to increase treatment for those suffering from opiate addiction.

 In 2018, Yoder became the president of the Monroe County Council.
 And she was subsequently re-elected to the council by a margin of over 25 percentage points in the autumn.
 She ran on a campaign of improving mental health, drug treatment and dealing with the opioid crisis.
 She has also been outspoken against projects that threaten the Lake Monroe Watershed and advocates for the unique ecosystems found within south-central Indiana's state and national forests.